aakashthakkar/ebook-reader/README.md

 ### Web Interface
 1. **Upload PDF**: Drag and drop or click to select a PDF file
 2. **Choose Voice**: Select from 6 available neural voices (Andrew is recommended)
+3. **Configure Settings**: Toggle "Skip Headers/Footers" to filter out repetitive content
-3. **Interactive Reading**: Click any word to start audio playback from that position
+4. **Interactive Reading**: Click any word to start audio playbook from that position
-4. **Control Playback**: Use the floating audio controls to pause, resume, or navigate
+5. **Control Playback**: Use the floating audio controls to pause, resume, or navigate

+### Pattern Detection & Filtering
+The application includes intelligent pattern detection to improve the listening experience:

+- **Automatic Detection**: Identifies repeated headers, footers, and page numbers across the document
+- **Smart Filtering**: Uses spatial analysis and frequency detection to find patterns that appear on multiple pages
+- **Optional Feature**: Toggle on/off via the "Skip Headers/Footers" control in the audio player
+- **Conservative Approach**: Only filters content that appears consistently across multiple pages to avoid removing important text
+- **Real-time Feedback**: Shows how many words were filtered when the feature is enabled

+**Pattern Types Detected:**
+- Headers: Text in the top 15% of pages that repeats across multiple pages
+- Footers: Text in the bottom 15% of pages that repeats across multiple pages
+- Page Numbers: Numeric text in corner positions
+- Running Headers: Consistent text in the same position across consecutive pages

 ### Available Voices
 - **Andrew (Neural)** - ⭐ Recommended: High-quality English male voice